Aviah/django-simple-search/README.md

 However, if there is already data in the models, before you installed the search app, you can load it in bulk to the search index.

-The search index updates with a post_save signal, so looping through all objects and saving them will create new search index entries for each.
+The search index updates with a post_save signal, so looping through all objects and saving them will create the search index entries for existing data.

 A script to load all objects from a model will look like this:

 		import os
 		# use the same settings as in your manage.py file